 Blaise Castle is a gothic style folly (sham castle) located on Blaise Hill within the Blaise Estate, Henbury, Bristol.
 For more about the history of the castle, see below.

-Every year volunteers endeavour to open up the castle to the public between March and October on the third Sunday of each month, plus Bank Holidays.
+Every year volunteers endeavour to open up the castle to the public between March and October on the third Sunday of each month, plus Bank Holidays and on Bristol Doors Open weekend and The Goram Fair.
 Come up and visit us between 2.00pm and 4.30pm, entry is free but donations are welcomed. .

 We are always looking for more volunteers to help open the castle for just a few hours on a Weekend or Bank Holiday afternoon.
 Without your help, we will struggle to open this fine gothic folly to the public.

 If you think you could help us, then please email us at email@example.com

 Blaise Hill has always been an important site and has been occupied since the Iron Age in one form or another.